 Tamoxifen is an oral medication taken daily for five years.
 It’s a type of hormone therapy generally used for the treatment of hormone-sensitive breast cancer tumors.
 A clinical study conducted in the 90s found that tamoxifen reduced the risk of breast cancer amongst women with atypia (abnormal cells in the milk ducts or lobules) by 86% — this study paved the way for tamoxifen being used for chemoprevention.

 Raloxifene is an oral medication taken daily for five years, meant specifically for post-menopausal women with a high risk of breast cancer.
 This drug was approved for breast cancer risk reduction after a STAR (Study of Tamoxifen and Raloxifene) trial determined that it offered similar benefits as tamoxifen.

 Side Effects of Chemoprevention

 Chemoprevention may increase the risk of numerous side effects, such as pulmonary embolism (blood clots in the lungs), deep vein thrombosis (blood clots in veins), and strokes.
 While the risk is relatively small, it shouldn’t be ignored.
 That’s why you should determine if you want to start chemoprevention after weighing the risks and benefits with your doctor.

 Schedule an Appointment

-Dr. Katherina Calvillo is the leading breast cancer specialist and surgeon in Wellesley, MA, with over 16 years of experience at Harvard.
+Dr. Katherina Calvillo is the leading breast cancer specialist and surgeon in Wellesley, MA, with nearly 20 years of experience at Harvard and Dana Farber Cancer Institute.
 She collaborates with the country’s leading Harvard-affiliated doctors and hospitals to diagnose, monitor, and treat breast cancer.
 She takes a personalized approach to breast cancer care, curating diagnosis, follow-up, and treatment plans according to your individual needs.
 Please schedule an appointment to learn more about atypical hyperplasia treatment.